molgenis/ds-tidyverse/tests/testthat/_snaps/dsSelect.md

       x `selectDS` returned the following error:
       i i In argument: `filter("mpg")`.
 Caused by error in `UseMethod()`: ! no applicable method for 'filter' applied to an object of class "character"

-# selectDS fails with correct error message

-    Code
-      .wrap_assign_call_no_data("mpg:drat")
-    Condition
-      Error:
-      !
-There are some DataSHIELD errors, list them with datashield.errors()